 We all grew up watching Popeye and Captain Cook, one thing we could never figure out about them was the amount of tattoos on their skin.
 Tattoos are made from permanent ink that penetrates deep into the dermis layer, which results in change in pigmentation of the skin.
 Tattoos are permanent and temporary.
 While temporary last from a few weeks to a few months, permanent ones are like your best friends which stay forever.
 Though this kind of body art originated in Europe and is now spreading popularly all over the globe.

-In ancient times, tattoos were mainly used to in script names or symbols of Gods or religion but now it comes a more of a style statement than anything else.
+In ancient times, tattoos were mainly used to in script names or symbols of Gods or religion but now it comes more of a statement of style.

 Earlier tattoo ink was obtained from natural bases like herbs and planets.
-Now varieties of dyes are being made and send across parlours around the world.
-Some of the tattoo artists want to make their art look unique so they mix up a couple of inks together to make new colours.
+Now varieties of dyes are being made and send across parlors around the world.
+Some of the tattoo artists want to make their art look unique so they mix up a couple of inks together to make new colors.

 Most common pigment used for modern day tattoos is Iron Oxide.
 Others like carbon black, titanium oxide and naphthol derivatives are used in making dyes.